 High blood pressure (hypertension) is the most common form of cardiovascular disease, according to the American Heart Association.

 Knowing about your body can benefit your health as you age.
 Knowing about your high blood pressure (HBP) can help prevent strokes, heart disease, and kidney disease.
 In this article, you will find everything about your blood pressure.
 Anyone can have high blood pressure.
-It doesn’t matter your age, race, ethnicity, or gender.
+It doesn’t matter what your age, race, ethnicity, or gender is.

-Blood pressure high symptoms: Many people suffer from high blood pressure and have a higher risk of strokes and heart diseases than those with regular blood pressure.
+High blood pressure symptoms: Many people suffer from high blood pressure and have a higher risk of strokes and heart diseases than those with regular blood pressure.

-High Blood Pressure Crisis?
-Here Are 7 Symptoms to Watch For
+Crisis?
+Here Are 7 Symptoms of High Blood Pressure

-3. Chest pain: Chest pain, or angina, can be a symptom of a hypertensive emergency.
+Chest pain: Chest pain, also known as angina, can be a symptom of a hypertensive emergency.

-6. Confusion and disorientation: High blood pressure can affect blood flow to the brain, leading to confusion and disorientation.
+Confusion and disorientation: High blood pressure can impair blood flow to the brain, resulting in confusion and disorientation.

 When is high blood pressure life-threatening?